 An outcomes report from this event is available for download:

-Please contact SURF’s Policy Manager, Derek Rankine, with any comments or queries:
+Please contact SURF’s Policy Manager, Derek Rankine, if you have any comments or queries about SURF’s Alliance for Action in Langholm:

 - Email: email@example.com